aka: Living Labyrinth

 - Played to hilarious effect in the General White arc of Dragon Ball.
 Goku and Android 8 ("Ha-chan") must get through a maze to reach the Red Ribbon officer.
 The maze is completely normal, except for a single wall which can be toggled to block one of the two passages out.
 After running back and forth between the apparent dead-ends for a while, Goku and Android 8 finally decide to just split up and take both passages at once.
 Top-notch security system there, General.

 - In Bleach, Szayel Aporro Granz can control the passages of his lair with his mind.
 Any path someone tries to take will lead back to him.
+On a wider scale, this is also true for the whole of Las Noches.
+Gin manipulates the corridors to ensure Rukia meets Aaroniero.

 - The board game The aMAZEing Labyrinth has this as its gameplay mechanic, as each player can choose to either move their own piece or push a new tile onto the board, displacing a row or column.